 This is my dear friend Jessica, and her darling doggy Molly!

 "For I know the plans I have for you," declares the Lord, "plans to prosper you and not to harm you, plans to give you hope and a future."Jessica never could have envisioned the incredible, prosperous plans that God had in store for her.
 He had a miracle of healing arranged for His very special daughter.
 Sometimes we beg and plead for God to carry us through our trials, only to emerge from those difficulties and forget to thank Him.
 Jessica, however, is shining for the Lord, allowing her miracle to share Christ's boundless love with others.
 Last year she had the incredible opportunity to give her testimony before 27,000 people at the 2013 "Live Loved" Lutheran National Christian Youth Gathering!
 Jessica is sharing her unique journey to glorify the Lord and to further His kingdom in an awesome way.
 Just see for yourself!

-It may seem as though a series of lucky (and not so lucky!) coincidences brought Jessica and me together.
+You can read more of Jessica's story on her blog, Jessica's Journey.It may seem as though a series of lucky (and not so lucky!) coincidences brought Jessica and me together.
 But the first time I spoke with Jessica she shared a saying with me that she learned during her time in Mexico: